 Students may choose to bring lunch with them when they come to school in the morning.
 There are microwave ovens in the canteen to store and heat up meals.
 There are teaching staff to supervise the students during lunch time in the canteen.
 EC2 and Grade One Junior students eat in their classrooms, supervised by their own teacher.

 AIS warmly welcomes parents to be involved in school activities and has many volunteer opportunities available throughout the year such as classroom volunteer, coaching a sports team, field-trip chaperons or serving on the Parent-Teacher Association.
 Parents can learn more by contacting the principals directly or by contacting our PTA at email@example.com.

-The AIS Development & Communications Office sends out a monthly newsletter, the Eagle-i, informing parents of school activities and announcements concerning their child and the school.
+Here at the American International School, we encourage parents to check from our social media accounts (Facebook, Twitter, Instagram, and Youtube) to our blog, the Eagle-i for updates on school activities and the social, personal and applied learning that our students receive.
 Parents are free to contact their child’s teachers by email or over the phone through the school administrative office.
 Various meeting sessions are also arranged during the school year including parents orientation evenings, parent-teacher conferences and principal’s coffee mornings.

 Our teachers represent an international body, coming from the US and all over the world including Canada, UK, Australia, New Zealand, South Africa, Spain, France, Korea and Singapore.
 Our modern language teachers are native speakers from their home countries.
 All teachers are fully qualified and approved by the Hong Kong Education Bureau.
 About one-third of our teachers are American citizens and half of our faculty hold master degrees or above.